Who We Are Urban Design and Preservation Division

 Our Division has been honored with the 2023 American Planning Association Division Achievement Award for Overall Division Performance for the scope and quality of our programs.
 We also received the 2023 Contribution to the Planning Profession Award for our Design-Preservation Rapid Assistance Program (D-PRAT).

-2025 Student Planning & Design Competition
+2025 APA Student Planning and Design Competition Competition Results & Webinar

 Apply for D-PRAT by May 2nd